kibimon/monstodon/README.md

 [code_climate]: https://codeclimate.com/github/tootsuite/mastodon
 -->

-Monstodon is an implementation of [ActivityMon](https://kibimon.github.io/activitymon/) on top of [Mastodon](https://github.com/tootsuite/mastodon).
+Monstodon is an implementation of [MonStrPub](http://monstr.pub/) on top of [Mastodon](https://github.com/tootsuite/mastodon).
-It is a **free, open-source social network server** based on **open web protocols** like ActivityPub and OStatus—only with support for cute monsters as well :3
+It is a **free, open-source social network server** based on **open web protocols** like ActivityPub—only with support for cute monsters as well :3

 **Ruby on Rails** is used for the back-end, while **React.js** and Redux are used for the dynamic front-end.
 A static front-end for public resources (profiles and statuses) is also provided.